Snaacky/thewiki/docs/advanced/muxing.md

     [![](/static/advanced/muxing/mkvtoolnix.png)](/static/advanced/muxing/mkvtoolnix.png)
     ===

-2. When you first add a file in MKVToolNix, you'll get a pop to select it's behavior.
+2. When you first add a file in MKVToolNix, you'll get a popup to select its behavior.
     - Select `Add as new source files to the current multiplex settings`
     - Check `Always use the action selected above and don't ask again`
     - Click `OK`